cnix273/Sortis-React-2/README.md

 1. Clone the repository from github to your local server: "git clone https://github.com/cnix273/Sortis-React-2.git".
 2. Install node packages: "yarn install"
-5. Run the application the terminal: "yern dev"
+5. Run the application the terminal: "yarn dev"

 ## Usage